GOT1 Human

 Branched Chain Amino-Acid Transaminase 1 Human Recombinant

-BCAT1 Recombinant produced in E. coli is a single polypeptide chain containing 409 amino acids (1-386) and having a molecular mass of 45.4kDa.
+Recombinant BCAT1, produced in E. coli, is a single chain protein consisting of 409 amino acids (1-386) with a molecular weight of 45.4kDa.
+It includes a 23 amino acid His-tag attached to the N-terminus and undergoes purification using proprietary chromatographic methods.

 Shipped with Ice Packs